Use of personal information

 - transaction information on payments into and out of an account, and debit or credit card information;

-- employment/self employment details for mortgages, motor and retail finance;
+- employment/self employment details for mortgages and loans;

-- income and taxation information (which includes, for mortgages, validation from HMRC of the information you provide);
+- income, expenditure and taxation information (which includes, for mortgages, validation from HMRC of the information you provide);

 - information regarding whether you have any dependants;